broadinstitute/cellpainting-gallery/README.md

 Note also that many datasets contain separate batches and you may want a subset of available batches.

 If you'd like to just browse the data, it's a lot easier [to do so using a storage browser](https://stackoverflow.com/a/72143198/1094109).

+We provide more documentation and examples of listing and downloading files using AWS CLI on [Download Instructions](download_instructions.md).

 ## Cell Painting protocol versions